victoriadrake/hugo-theme-sam/README.md

 ```sh
 $ hugo new page.md
 ```
 Where `page` can be anything you like.
 A contact page, a bio, dates for your upcoming world tour...
-Anything!what I'd describe as line drawing, pretty whimsical and progressive illustration.
+Anything!

 ## 4. Design your main menu and index page